LucasPaetow/FLIP-Animation/readme.md

 Every change to the DOM triggers the calculation of the “critical render path” to bring the pixel updates to the screen.
 This involves up to 3 steps:

 - **Layout / Reflow**
-  In this step, the browser starts calculating the dimensions for each element, starting from the document root.
-This results in the box-model.
+  In this step, the browser starts calculating the dimensions and space for each element, starting from the document root.
+This results in the elements [box-model](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Introduction_to_the_CSS_box_model).

 - **Paint**
   This step is about creating layers and filling them with pixels.
 Including but not limited to text, colors, images, borders, and shadows.